James L. Watson United States Court of International Trade Building

 The James L. Watson U.S. Court of International Trade Building is the courthouse of the United States Court of International Trade.
 Located on Foley Square in lower Manhattan in New York City, it is also known as 1 Federal Plaza, and was built in 1968 adjacent to the Jacob K. Javits Federal Building.
-In 2003, the building was renamed in honor of James L. Watson, a judge of the United States Customs Court from 1964 to 1980, and of the Court of International Trade from 1980 to 2001.
+In 2003, the building was renamed in honor of James Lopez Watson, a judge of the United States Customs Court from 1964 to 1980, and of the Court of International Trade from 1980 to 2001.

 Building history

 In November 1958, the U.S. General Services Administration (GSA) announced that it had selected a site west of Foley Square in lower Manhattan for the largest federal building outside of the District of Columbia area.
 The proposed complex, which required the demolition of about 25 smaller buildings, was part of a larger redevelopment program that reshaped lower Manhattan during the 1950s and 1960s.
 As chairman of the Downtown-Lower Manhattan Association, David Rockefeller led the effort to reinforce the area as New York's financial and government center.
 This skyward advance culminated in the completion of the World Trade Center in the 1970s.

 Three architectural firms, Alfred Easton Poor, Kahn & Jacobs, and Eggers & Higgins, joined forces to design the complex.
 The government approved the design, which consisted of a 41-story office tower next to an 8-story court building, in 1960.
 Construction began in 1963 amid protests from the local architectural community that the complex would crowd Foley Square and negatively impact plans for the Civic Center area.
 The project proceeded, however, and construction was completed in 1967.

 While critics did not consider the large complex a positive addition to New York City from an architectural design perspective, the GSA asserts that it "very efficiently serves the needs of local citizens and federal employees, many of whom previously worked in leased office space throughout the city".

 The complex was named for James Lopez Watson (1922–2001), a senior federal judge who was the first African American to serve on the U.S. Customs Court, now known as the U.S. Court of International Trade.